1.1 Please list and briefly describe the principal legislation and regulatory bodies which apply to and/or regulate aviation in India.

 2.6 Is India a signatory to the main international Conventions (Montreal, Geneva and Cape Town)?

 India is a party to the Warsaw Convention (1929), the Hague Protocol (1955) and the Montreal Convention (1999); the provisions provided therein, subject to the provisions of the Carriage by Air Act 1972 (Carriage Act), have the force of law in India in relation to any carriage by air irrespective of the nationality of the aircraft performing the carriage.

 India ratified the Cape Town Convention on March 31, 2008.
 India has not ratified the Geneva Convention.

-2.7 How are the Conventions applied in your jurisdiction?
+2.7 How are the Conventions applied in India?

 India acceded to the Cape Town Convention on International Interests in Mobile Equipment and the Protocol to the Cape Town Convention on International Interests in Mobile Equipment (Protocol) on March 31, 2008.
 However, only specific provisions of the Cape Town Convention and the Protocol became effective from July 1, 2008.
 From February 2015, the Aircraft Rules were amended to give the central government of India the power to cancel the registration of an Indian-registered aircraft, to which the provisions of the Cape Town Convention or the Protocol apply by way of an application from the IDERA holder, prior to the expiry of the lease.

 2.8 Does India make use of any taxation benefits which enhance aircraft trading and leasing (either in-bound or out-bound leasing), for example access to an extensive network of Double Tax Treaties or similar, or favourable tax treatment on the disposal of aircraft?